emilia-srevueltas/scRNA_CD69n_memoryTcells/README.md

 Analysis of human memory T cells from blood and bone marrow by scRNA sequencing TCR and CITE-seq.
 Cells were ex-vivo isolated and processed in the resting state.

-Data will be deposited in GEO.
+Published here: Surface CD69-negative CD4 and CD8 bone marrow-resident human memory T cells

+Data was deposited in Gene Expression Omnibus (GEO) repository with accession code GE278281 and GSE278283.

 contact: emilia.schneider@drfz.de